hannahmseidl/hannahmseidl/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Monetary and Fiscal Policy
-  - Artificial Intelligence
+  - Household Heterogeneity
-  - Computational Linguistics
+  - Housing
-  - Information Retrieval
+  - Financial Frictions

 # Education to show in About widget
 education: